versia-pub/server/docs/api/roles.md

 #### `200 OK`

-All roles owned by the user.
+All roles on the instance.

 ```json
 [